Yngling (Y) Test

 - The Yngling, a boat which has many virtues but also some challenges especially when paddling to and then leaving the rigging buoy in strong winds.

-- How the club works, namely as an association, not a boat rental company
+- How the club works, namely as an association, not a boat rental company.

-- The lake which is arguably more dangerous than the sea with rapid changes in wind force and direction.
+- The lake which is arguably more dangerous than the sea with very rapid changes in wind force and direction.

 Procedure